-Ornithogalum range from 10 cm to 60 cm in height and are grown as half hardy or hardy bulbs in the garden.
+Ornithogalum Plants range from 10 cm to 60 cm (4 to 24 inches) in height and are usually grown as half hardy or hardy bulbs in the garden.

-Ornithogalum plants flower in the spring or summer (species dependent) with star shaped white, orange or pale green flowers atop leafless stems.
+Ornithogalum flowers in the spring or summer (species dependent) carrying star shaped bells of white, orange, or pale green flowers.
+These sit atop leafless stems.

 Some common names for Ornithogalum include Star of Bethlehem flower, Sun Star, Grass Lily, Eleven-o'clock Lady, and Chincherinchee.